PennyLeScroche/PennyLeScroche.github.io/notes.md

 ### Tension Die

-this is a. optional die that represents the constant tension and risk involved in an investigation.
+this is an optional die that represents the constant tension and risk involved in an investigation.
+There are two version of the Tension Die, a rising Tension Die, and a Static Tension Die.
+The static Tension Die is constant and represents the constant supernatural threat of an investigation.
 Like all other dice, it can be anywhere from a d4 to a d12.
-Unlike other dice, it cannot be stepped down, and is constant until an investigation is complete
+Unlike other dice, it cannot be stepped down.

+The rising Tension die starts at a d4 or d6 and represents a potentially growing threat.
+As the players investigate, background forces are also going to work towards their goals, and when those goals are achieved, the tension die grows.
+If those goals are thwarted, the tension die shrinks.
+If it raises above a d12, the ultimate goal of the antagonists is reached, the players, and possible the entire world, lose.
+If it's lowered below a d4, the antagonists are defeated, and their threat is gone.

 Corpo Crushers - an occult cyberpunk distortion dice game